jimmycook/eventsBooking/README.md

 # eventsBooking

-This is my first ever PHP project; up here to laugh at.
+This is my first ever PHP project and is up here to laugh and cringe at.